 Prerequisite(s): MATH 223, 250; CMPT 140; or equivalent.
 (4-0 or 4-0) CMPT 334 Principles of Operating Systems (3 sem. hrs.)
 Operating system and control software at a low level, memory management, processor management, storage management, and system architecture are among the topics considered.
 NB: Not offered every year.
+See department chair.

+Prerequisite(s): CMPT 150 and 231.
+(3-0-3 or 3-0-3) CMPT 339 Introduction to Database Management Systems (3 sem. hrs.)
+An introduction to database management systems, overviewing issues related to the design, organization, and management of databases.
+Topics include logical database design, entity relationship (ER) models, and formal relational query languages such as the Structured Query Language (SQL).
+NB: Not offered every year.
+See department chair.

-See department chair Prerequisite(s): Third year standing in computing science.
-(3-0-3 or 3-0-3) CMPT 340 Discrete Structures and Computing (3 sem. hrs.)
+Prerequisite(s): CMPT 166, 231.
+(3-2 or 3-2) CMPT 340 Discrete Structures and Computing (3 sem. hrs.)
 This is a second course in the topics of pure mathematics, particularly those most commonly used in the study of computing science and related applications.
 It includes proof techniques, models of computation, formal languages, analysis of algorithms, trees and advanced general graph theory with applications, finite state and automata theory, encryption, and an elementary introduction to mathematical structures such as groups, rings, and fields.
 NB: Not offered every year.
 See department chair.
-Cross-listed: MATH 340.